Google Business Profile can transform how you acquire customers online.

 "88% of people trust online reviews as much as personal recommendations."
 [Source: Forbes]

-Reviews from trusted third parties - like Google - are at the core of buying behavior in 2023.
+Reviews from trusted third parties, like Google, are at the core of buying behavior in 2023.

-There's no way to escape it.
+There is no way to escape it.

 People don't want to hear you toot your own horn.